hyspy-dev/meridian-launcher/README.md

 Full mechanism, manual servers, and token handling: **[docs/server-redirect.md](docs/server-redirect.md)**.
 Servers not in the browser are handled in the proxy's own Connect bar (Direct-Connect to `localhost`), the same UI as running the proxy standalone.

+## Modules

+The **Modules** tab installs proxy modules from the Meridian catalog and turns them on and off — per *scope*: a shared default set, or a set for one server (`<host_port>/modules`).

+The launcher keeps what it installs in its own `store/` (next to the jar) and never puts jars in the proxy's module folders: those belong to you and to anyone running the proxy standalone.
+Instead it writes a generated `modules.json` there, listing the store jars the proxy should also load.
+The proxy checks each entry against the jar itself and ignores one that no longer matches — and if a hand-placed jar in the folder declares the same module, the **folder wins**.
+"Add from file…" copies a jar into the folder as usual and stays yours.

+A protocol-bound module ships one build per game line, and they can sit side by side: every jar carries the wire protocol it was built for (written by the build, not by the module author), and the proxy loads the one it speaks.
+So switching game version needs no reinstall — and several proxies, even on different versions, can run from the same folders at once.
+When a version you switch to has no build yet, the launcher says so up front and fetches it at launch.

 ## Part 2 — telemetry / server list